alexxfan/alexxfan.github.io/_posts/2014-3-3-Hello-World.md

 Here is the URL for the Web version: [https://gym-companion.expo.app/](https://gym-companion.expo.app/)

 > **Note:** This is primarily a mobile app.
 However, a web version was also created using the Expo React Native framework.
+If using the web version, you must disable any pop-up blocker you may have as this prevents Auth0 from working.
+This is primarily an issue on **Safari** but may occur in other browsers too.

 ## Features
 - **AI Generated Plans**: Personalised workout and meal plans based on user inputs.